Why rock star chip architect Jim Keller finally decided to work for Intel

 Linley Gwennap, longtime chip analyst at the Linley Group, speculates that Keller might be taking a fresh look at Intel’s aging x86 architecture from the ground up.
 Or he could be working on the next chip designs for artificial intelligence, or for marrying more than one chip in a system.
 Those all represent big ideas in the $412 billion semiconductor industry.

 Keller isn’t saying what he’s working on yet, and maybe he won’t for years.
 But I spoke with him about his hiring and the publicity around his moves, which are watched carefully in the industry.
 He’s not a publicity seeker, but he has had a remarkable career as a chip architect.
-He started at Digital Equipment Corp., where he played a role in the 1990s design the DEC Alpha processors.
+He started at Digital Equipment Corp., where he played a role in the 1990s design of the DEC Alpha processors.

 In 1998, he moved to AMD, where he worked on the Athlon (K7) processor and led the K8 project that disrupted Intel’s 64-bit Itanium chips and gave AMD its first foothold in the lucrative market for server chips.
 Then, in 1999 — as the dotcom bubble was growing — he left for startup SiByte, which Broadcom acquired in 2000 for $2 billion in stock.
 When the bubble collapsed, so did the value of that deal and Broadcom’s own hyper growth.